Listing of Color Additives Exempt From Certification; Spirulina Extract

 Who it affects

-Food truck operators, cottage food home bakers, caterers, and pop-ups using natural color additives.
+Food truck operators, cottage food home bakers, and other small food businesses using natural color additives.

 What you must do